All commands should be documented, so users can locate a command

 to their login scripts (assuming their man page repository is

 You will also practice using the RCS source code control system, also called a version control system (VCS), a source management system, and other such names.
 Such systems allow an easy way to keep track of versions of code, to control who can change code, to record why any changes are made, compare different versions, and to retrieve old versions.
-Currently CVS is the source code control system of choice for most projects (including sourceforge.net), but its powerful network and multi-user features make it difficult to learn to use.
+Previously, CVS was the source code control system of choice for most projects (including sourceforge.net).
+Today git is more common, but its powerful network and multi-user features make it difficult to learn to use.
 Another good and powerful (and thus complex) tool is subversion.
 This system is useful for projects but not system administration, since it doesn't provide versioning on a per file basis.

 There are many such systems available.
 We will use RCS, which is very good but simpler than most other source code management/control systems.
-(RCS may be simple but is very useful for small groups of users (or for a single user) on a single computer, and is very suitable for system administration use.)
+(RCS may be simple but is very useful for small groups of users (or for a single user) on a single computer, does versioning on a per file basis, and thus is very suitable for system administration use.)

 RCS keeps a repository for each